AvinashYerra/kaddu/README.md

 Instead of manually creating folders and files, just paste the AI-generated structure into a file, and tao will generate the entire project structure for you.

 What It Does
-Parses a markdown-style project tree
+1. Parses a markdown-style project tree
-Automatically creates folders and files
+2. Automatically creates folders and files
-Supports dry-run mode
+3. Supports dry-run mode
-Prevents accidental overwrites (unless --force is used)
+4. Prevents accidental overwrites (unless --force is used)

 Perfect for:
-AI-generated project scaffolds
+1. AI-generated project scaffolds
-Quick prototyping
+2. Quick prototyping
-Bootstrapping side projects
+3. Bootstrapping side projects

-Installation
+Installation:
+'''
-pip install tao
+pip install kaddu
+'''

 Create a file called structure.md: